-- 4.2 The 258XMC module's two SCPs are designated control port and maintenance port.
+- 4.2 The 258X module's two SCPs are designated control port and maintenance port.
 Communication can occur over either SCP through the use of either V.24 ASCII commands or a menu.
 However, the control port is a high-priority link designed for dedicated busy/idle switch control of individual channels via the ASCII character CCS commands.
-The maintenance port is designed to handle the lower-priority tasks of optioning the module and providing maintenance information about the module or PCM line. - 4.3 When the master canceller front panel is active, the maintenance port is disabled. - 4.4 The 258 system SCPs are V.24 Electronics Industries Association (EIA) RS-232-C compatible.
+The maintenance port is designed to handle the lower-priority tasks of optioning the module and providing maintenance information about the module or PCM line. - 4.3 The 258 system SCPs are V.24 Electronics Industries Association (EIA) RS-232-C compatible.
 The SCPs are accessed via separate 25-pin D-subminiature connectors located on the rear of the 258 mounting assemblies.
 The ports can be independently daisy chained through multiple assemblies (up to 128 modules per link) and are intended for high-speed per-channel control of the echo canceller, so the fewer modules per daisy chain link the better.
 The system unit number (V.24 address) for each module is determined via the mounting position and options.
-Regardless of the SCP link configurations, the address is the same for both SCPs of a given module. - 4.5 Prior to communication via the V.24 ports, switch options on the rear of the mounting assembly i.e., shelf ID select and end of daisy chain must be selected for proper mounting assembly and module addressing.
+Regardless of the SCP link configurations, the address is the same for both SCPs of a given module. - 4.4 Prior to communication via the V.24 ports, switch options on the rear of the mounting assembly i.e., shelf ID select and end of daisy chain must be selected for proper mounting assembly and module addressing.
 See the 258X Mounting Assemblies practice.